Tarunyl/Tarunyl/README.md

 ### Hi there 👋

+I am Tarun

+I am the student of Brindavan college of engineering.
 <!--
 **Tarunyl/Tarunyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.